cloudfoundry/community/toc/rfc/rfc-draft-enhance-stack-handling.md

 - It deliberately shifts the unavailability of a stack towards lifecycle operations and not actual app downtime - making it a more pleasant experience for CF users and operators alike.
+  More pleasant for a CF User because an operator that removes a stack does not cause immediate downtime for their apps.
+  More pleasant for a CF Operator because they can follow a staged process to remove a stack without causing immediate downtime for all apps using it.

 - Likely a manageable change as just in the app creation/staging workflows a check is required and the stack table and endpoints CAN be